mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Next, the *brain-nerve system*.
 About the brain-nerve system, Dogen Zenji says, “Do not think good or bad; do not administer pros and cons.”
 Or, “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
 Have no design on becoming a Buddha.”

-(Transcriber’s Note: It looks like the translation Katagiri Roshi is using may be Norman Waddell's, as it says, “Do not administer pros and cons.”
+(Transcriber’s Note: It looks like the translation Katagiri Roshi is using may be Norman Waddell's, as it says, “do not administer pros and cons.”
 See ["The Heart of Dogen's Shobogenzo" (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf).
-Alternative translations include “Do not judge true or false,” or, “Do not consider right and wrong.”)
+Alternative translations include “do not judge true or false,” or, “do not consider right and wrong.”)

 That is the brain-nerve system.
 According to the brain-nerve system, we have to regulate the mind.
 Mind is characterized by attachment: attaching to one of two extreme ideas.
 This is characteristic of mind.
 So, we have to make arrangement of the function of the mind ...

 *[Tape change.]*

-“...
-[Cease all the movements of the conscious mind, the gauging] of all thoughts and views.
+... “[Cease all the movements of the conscious mind, the gauging] of all thoughts and views.
 Have no design on becoming a Buddha.”
 Completely throw away any germination of wishes, thoughts, or views.
-Just you yourself spin with zazen.
+Just [you yourself spin] with zazen.
 That's all you have to do.

 ##### 46:44